 We are a limited partnership and our units are listed on the NYSE.
-Although the rules of the NYSE do not require publicly traded limited partnerships to have a compensation committee, the board of directors of our General Partner has established a Compensation Committee that is composed of two directors of our General Partner (Messrs.
-Byrne and Grimm) who our General Partner has determined to be "independent" (as that term is defined in the applicable NYSE corporate governance standards) and one director (Mr. Davis) who is not "independent" under the NYSE standards.
+Although the rules of the NYSE do not require publicly traded limited partnerships to have a compensation committee, the board of directors of our General Partner has established a Compensation Committee that is composed of two directors of our General Partner has determined to be "independent" (as that term is defined in the applicable NYSE corporate governance standards) and one director (Mr. Davis) who is not "independent" under the NYSE standards.